Battle of Hong Kong: Casualties

 Of the Canadians captured during the battle, 267 subsequently perished in Japanese prisoner of war camps, mainly due to neglect and abuse.
 In December 2011, Toshiyuki Kato, Japan's parliamentary vice-minister for foreign affairs, apologised for the mistreatment to a group of Canadian veterans of the Battle of Hong Kong.

 Civilians were interned at the Stanley Internment Camp.
 Initially, there were 2,400 internees although this number was reduced, by repatriations during the war.
 Interned persons who died and prisoners executed by the Japanese are buried in Stanley Military Cemetery.

 Massacres and other war crimes

-An estimated 10,000 Hong Kong civilians were executed, while many others were tortured, raped, or mutilated.
+The 23rd Army's conduct in Hong Kong was characterized by brutality, numerous and widespread war crimes were reported against both Allied servicemen, nurses and civilians.
+An estimated 10,000 Hong Kong civilians were executed during the three years and eight months of occupation, while many others were tortured, raped, or mutilated.
+Like other prisoners of war captured by the Japanese, the 10,947 prisoners of war captured in Hong Kong were subjected to murder, torture (both physical and psychological), beatings, extrajudicial punishment, slavery, starvation rations and poor medical treatment.